 No, the faculty does not give preference to Canadian Citizens, but seeks to achieve a diverse community from Canada and around the world.

 My law school uses a different grading scale than the one used by UBC.
 How can I determine whether or not I meet UBC's minimum academic requirements for the LLM CL Program?

-UBC's Graduate and Postdoctoral Studies website sets out the minimum academic requirements by country.
+UBC's Faculty of Graduate and Postdoctoral Studies website sets out the minimum academic requirements by country.
 Simply select the country in which you went to law school from the drop-down menu.
 The Graduate Committee evaluates your transcripts based on the marking guide from the institution itself – the reason we require a marking guide to accompany the official transcript.

 English is my second language.
 Do I need to write an English language proficiency exam to apply to the LLM CL Program?

-The requirement for demonstrating English language proficiency is connected to the language of instruction at an applicant's law school, not the applicant's first language.
-If English was the primary language of instruction at your law school, then you do not need to write an English language proficiency exam; however, if English was not the primary language of instruction, then you need to demonstrate sufficient English language proficiency through one of the approved exams (TOEFL, IELTS or GCE).
+The requirement for demonstrating English language proficiency is connected to the language of instruction at an applicant's post-secondary institution, not the applicant's first language.
+If English was the primary language of instruction in the entire university, then you do not need to write an English language proficiency exam; however, if English was not the primary language of instruction, then you need to demonstrate sufficient English language proficiency through one of the approved exams (TOEFL, IELTS or GCE).
 Details on the LLM CL Program's required minimum test scores for these exams can be found on the Admission Requirements page as well as the How to Apply page.